dorjeys3/Walmart_proj/README.md

 Data is scraped directly from the Walmart webpage between November 27 to November 30 using Selenium and BeautifulSoup .
 The webpage urls and item links can be found in item_links folder and in the scraper notebook as well.

 ### Models:
-Best perfoming model in order:
+Best perfoming models:

-1. Random Forest F1 score of 0.829
+1. Random Forest F1 score of 0.826
-2. Logistic Regression F1 score of 0.827
+2. Logistic Regression F1 score of 0.823
-3. Support Vector Classifier - Radial Basis Function F1 score of 0.809
+3. Bernoulli Naive Bayes F1 score of 0.828

 ![findings](images/f1score.png)

 ### Findings:
 Since the items were scraped towards winter, most of the displayed items were related to the winter months in general pages that were scraped.

-Fruit Of The "Loom" brand, "Inner" wear products, "warmer" products and 'sneakers" seem to be some of the features that tend to lead customers to recommened the item.
-"Slip" derives from words such as slipping and slippers once it has been Lemmatized.
-There are instances where "slip" appeares in both recommended and non recommended items.
-However, the word containing slip is usually
+I discover that "comfort", "comfortable" and words from topic 6 seem to be some of the features that tend to lead customers to recommened the item.
+I would highly recommend that Walmart strength their quality control.
+Fit and size seems to be one of the most important criteria for customers.
+This tracks because customers would like to receive the size they purchased and not deal with the return process.
+Additioanlly, words like "rough" tend to drive recommendation down.

 ![findings](images/log_coef_feats.png)
 ### Recommendation